 St. Catharine’s accepts some 25-35 natscis each year, including one or two who will move across to the Chemical Engineering Tripos in their second year: together they form more than 20% of the undergraduate population.
 The College is a lively and varied place to study Natural Sciences, not least because of the John Ray Society, the College Natural Science society.
 Named after the famous 17th century naturalist who was a member of St. Catharine’s, and run by the undergraduates, the John Ray Society organises talks by visiting scientists and Fellows as well as social events for the College natscis.
 We also have an excellent and newly-refurbished library, well-stocked with the latest core texts, which is a pleasant place to work.
 There are a number of scholarships and prizes available for those natural science undergraduates who perform particularly well in their exams.

-The St. Catharine’s Fellowship is particularly strong in the Natural Sciences not just in terms of research, but also in terms of teaching.
-Many of our Fellows have significant roles in teaching and examining the undergraduate courses for the University, including Dr. Dalley (neuroscience), Dr. Harrison (materials), Dr. Mason (physiology), Dr. Oliver (cell biology) and Dr. Wothers (chemistry).
-You may have seen Dr. Wothers give the Royal Institution Christmas Lectures in 2012!
+The St. Catharine’s Fellowship is particularly strong in terms of natural science teaching.
+Many of our Fellows have significant roles in teaching and examining the undergraduate courses for the University, which means that they are very well-placed to help our undergraduates.
+Cats Fellows whom you will find lecturing and running practical labs in courses that you might be considering taking in your first or second years here include Dr. Dalley (neuroscience), Dr. Harrison (materials), Dr. Mason (physiology), Dr. Oliver (cell biology) and Dr. Wothers (chemistry).
+You may have seen Dr. Wothers on television, giving the Royal Institution Christmas Lectures in 2012!

 The St. Catharine's Fellows share the responsibility of guiding our Natural Science students through their courses, and they conduct many of the supervisions personally.
-The interest that Natural Science Fellows take in the academic progress of their students in St. Catharine’s represents a key reason for our success in this area.
-Indeed, the particularly close mentoring between our Fellows and students represents one of the most important things which distinguishes St. Catharine's from other Colleges.
+The interest that our Natural Science Fellows take in the academic progress of their students in St. Catharine’s represents a key reason for our success in this area and the excellent postgraduate careers that our students are helped to pursue following their time here.
+Indeed, we feel that the particularly close mentoring between our Fellows and students represents one of the most important things which distinguishes St. Catharine's from other Colleges.

 Information on specific subjects